SethRobertson/GitBestPractices/0main.md

 http://creativecommons.org/licenses/by-sa/2.5/

-I would appreciate changes being sent back to me.
+I would appreciate changes being sent back to me and being notified if this is used or highlighted in some special way.
+Thanks.

 <a name="thanks" />